smorzechowski/weho_pop_gen/README.md

 For running latent factor mixed models in the R package `LEA` using the `lfmm2()` function, I first had to convert the input files to .geno format (`ped2geno`).
 I also converted the text file of environmental predictors to .env format with `write.env()`.

-The environmental data can be summarized into the first two principal component axes or specific, relevant variables can be selected from the BioClim database to test for genotype-environment associations.
+The environmental data can be summarized into the first two principal components, otherwise specific, relevant variables can be selected from the BioClim database to test for genotype-environment associations.

 The most basic LEA analysis consists of reading in the data, running the models with specified values of K (the number of latent factors), computing the multivariate tests of significance and adjusting the p-values with the BH procedure.